YourSurpriseCom/slider/README.md

 - Support for multiple variable width slides

 Before using this slider, please consider the following:
+- This project is still being set up, this is an alpha version
 - The slider only contains styling to make it functional
 - There is no configuration of aforementioned features (yet)